DevRel-Foundation/site/src/blog/2025-09-19-oss-summit-europe-2025.md

 Too often, DevRel gets judged by how busy it looks rather than the value it creates.
 Conference talks.
 Tweets.
 Swag.
 Meetups.
 These can be useful, but they are not outcomes on their own.
 Executives care about activation, adoption, retention, and revenue influence, while practitioners focus on unblocking developers and reducing time to value.
 We need a shared language that connects both perspectives.

 The DevRel Foundation exists to build that shared language and the standards that sit behind it.
 Our focus is on common definitions, practical frameworks, and open resources that any team can adopt.
 When we say activation, we should mean the same thing.
 When we say first value, we should measure it consistently.
-When we report results, they should map to business goals the same way as the product or sales team do
+When we report results, they should map to business goals the same way as the product or sales team do.

 This is not about gatekeeping.
 It is about clarity.
 With clarity, teams can choose the right activities for their goals, stop focusing on those that do not move the needle, and make better cases for investment.